PolygMap: A Perceptive Locomotion Framework for Humanoid Robot Stair Climbing

 The proposed perceptive locomotion framework is illustrated in Fig.~\ref{fig:overview_of_system}.
 As described on the left side of the picture, the sensor configuration enables the robot to perform navigation and mapping in complex, unknown stair environments.
 The downward-facing Realsense L515 leverages LiDAR technology to capture depth data even under low-light conditions, though its performance degrades on highly absorptive surfaces.
 For odometry and pose estimation, a Livox Mid360 LiDAR and an IMU are employed, with Point-LIO providing accurate odometry estimation.

 This framework leverages real-time semantic planes for staircase representation and motion planning, aiming to achieve accurate pose estimation and robust climbing motion control on uneven surfaces.
 Fig.~\ref{fig:overview_of_processing} illustrates our processing pipeline.
 The system inputs include depth images from an RGB-D camera, initial pose estimates from LiDAR-Inertial Odometry (LIO), and kinematic pose estimates obtained via forward kinematics.
-We first adopt an anisotropic diffusion filtering \cite{URL-polymap} for depth image processing.
+Xinyi et al. proposed to filter moving object points in LIO front end \cite{xinyi}, for biped walking robots, their own vibrations result in more dynamic points for the LIO.
+We first adopt an anisotropic diffusion filtering from \cite{binteng} for depth image processing.
 Then, the surface normal maps are computed using Sobel operators, contours are extracted with the Canny algorithm, and polygons are fitted to the environment using RANSAC.
 In parallel, robot joint data are combined with forward kinematics to generate a smooth body state estimate, which is then fused with the LIO pose to construct a polygonal semantic map.
 Using this simplified polygon map, the safe regions are eroded to extract feasible foothold candidates and assess their reachability.
 The footholds are then generated with collision-free trajectories.